How to use the command 'parted' (with examples)

 mkpart

-: The file system to be used for the newly created partition.0%
+: File system type assignable to the partition.0%

 Use case 7: Resize a partition in interactive mode